jsmyth/jsmyth.github.io/content/posts/why-go-nomad.md

 ---
 ![Majestic eagle soars through the woodes mountains](/img/bird_in_flight.png)

 Disc golf, a sport that captivates with its beauty and majesty, takes you on a journey through the wilderness, up the mountains, and into the heart of nature.
 It's like hiking with a purpose, a purpose to conquer the fairway and reach the basket in as few throws as possible.
-As you stand at the tee pad, surrounded by the towering trees and rugged terrain, the wilderness beckons, and you feel a sense of adventure coursing through your veins.
+As you stand at the tee pad, surrounded by the thick woods and rocky hillsides, the wilderness beckons, and you feel a sense of adventure coursing through your veins.

 The vistas that disc golf leads you to are breathtaking, vistas that can only be reached on foot, with a disc in hand.
 The panoramic views, the snow-capped peaks in the distance, and the valleys below.
 You feel a sense of awe and wonder as you watch the disc glide through the air like a bird in flight, gracefully navigating its way towards the target.